Last uncounted ballots: Moore can’t close 20,000-vote loss

 MONTGOMERY, Ala.
-(AP) — Republican Roy Moore hasn’t conceded his 20,000-vote loss to Democrat Doug Jones in Alabama’s Senate race, and provisional ballots and military votes still being counted show Moore can’t close the deficit.
+(AP) — Republican Roy Moore and hasn’t conceded his 20,000-vote loss to Democrat Doug Jones in Alabama’s Senate race, and provisional ballots and military votes totals announced Wednesday aren’t enough for Moore to close the deficit.

 Jones beat Moore on Dec.
 12 to become the first Democrat elected to the Senate from Alabama in a quarter-century.
 Moore was beset by allegations of sexual misconduct involving teenage girls decades ago.

 Alabama Secretary of State John Merrill announced Wednesday that a total of 366 military ballots were returned from overseas and 4,967 provisional ballots were cast.
-That is short of the 20,000-vote deficit that Moore needs to close.
+Even if all of those votes went to Moore, that is well short of the 20,000-vote deficit that Moore would need to close the gap.
+It also would not be enough to trigger an automatic recount.

 Most Read Stories